nirtamir2/talks/2025-06-26/src/slides.md

 [click]

-This is powerful - we can recover from some errors and transform others.
+We can recover from some errors and transform others.
 The type system tracks everything.

 [click]